 How can I become a Registered Science Technician?

-To apply to be a Registered Science Technician, applicants must be a member of a professional body such as the Institute of Water.
-Click here to find out more about Institute of Water membership.
+All applicants for registration as a Registered Science Technician must be members of a professional body such as the Institute of Water.
+Click here to find out more about Institute of Water membership